Sony 'donation' improves Bluetooth audio in Android O — but there’s a catch

-Google has released the first developer preview of Android O today, and we’ve got a round up of all the newly-announced features ready for your consumption.
+Google released the first developer preview of Android O today, and we’ve got a round-up of all the newly-announced features ready for your consumption.
 Although we touched upon all of the big hitters, we felt one in particular deserved a special mention.

 Audio beamed to Bluetooth headphones and speakers will sound a lot better on Android O, thanks to Sony.
 The company has ‘donated’ (Google’s word) its proprietary LDAC wireless audio encoding format.

 Why is this so significant?
-Well it sends three times more data through Bluetooth than competing standards.
+Well it sends three-times more data through Bluetooth than competing standards.

 Sony describes the tech as follows: "LDAC is an audio coding technology developed by Sony that enables the transmission of High-Resolution (Hi-Res) Audio content, even over a Bluetooth connection."

-This could mean far superior audio, especially hi-res tracks, through wireless headphones on smartphones and tablets upgraded to Android N.
+This could mean far superior audio, especially for hi-res tracks, through wireless headphones on smartphones and tablets upgraded to Android N.

 Great news, right?